 You should also review your account statement to be sure your name, address, and account number are correct and up to date.
 Also watch out for statements that appear to be altered.

 If you see something that doesn’t look right, make sure you follow up on it and ask questions.
 Fraudsters depend on investors not paying careful attention to their statements or assuming that any discrepancies will be taken care of automatically by the firm.
 Researching investments before you hand over your money is important, but it’s just as important to continue to monitor your account activity closely.
-If you have been the victim of a Ponzi scheme or other investment fraud, contact an experienced FINRA lawyer today for a free and confidential consultation.
+If you have been the victim of a Ponzi scheme or other investment fraud, contact an experienced securities attorney today for a free and confidential consultation.